-A: Generally, no. To be extra safe, a landowner can post "Enter at your own risk" signs to put users on notice that there may be dangerous conditions on the land.
-Also, it cannot be stressed enough that these laws put the responsibility of care on the users, not on the landowners.
-Review your state's statute to find out the status of landowner liability and the level of protection it provides.
+A: Generally, no. Since most state's recreational use statutes protect landowners from liability (with some limitations), a waiver is not necessary.
+To be extra safe, a landowner can post "Enter at your own risk" signs to put users on notice that there may be dangerous conditions on the land.
+Also, it cannot be stressed enough that these laws put the responsibility of care on the users and not on the landowners.

+Check your state's statute to find out the status of landowner liability and how much protection it provides.

-Q: What is 'adverse possession,' and does it affect my liability if I grant public access to my property?
+Q: What is 'adverse possession,' and does it affect my liability if I grant public access on my property?

 A: Adverse possession is a way for someone other than the landowner to obtain ownership by continual use or possession of land without permission or objection by the actual landowner.
-Adverse possession is not directly tied to liability, but it can become an issue when injury or loss occurs on private property used by the public for recreation.
+Adverse possession is not directly tied to liability, but it is still an important issue to be aware of within the context of public access on private property.